cloudflare/workers-docs/README.md

 ## Publishing

-To publish to developement environment (which is protected by access at dev.bigfluffycloudflare.com/workers) run:
+To publish to development environment (which is protected by access at dev.bigfluffycloudflare.com/workers) run:

 ```
 npm run publish dev